pwstegman/pierce/README.md

-# Pierce
+# Piercejs

-I'll be compiling a lot of my commonly used machine learning, signal processing, and statistics modules here for easy reference
+I'll be compiling a lot of my commonly used machine learning, signal processing, and statistics JavaScript modules here for easy reference